Are you an informed voter?

 The Second Party System (1829-1854) saw a redefining of the two previous parties: the Democratic-Republicans (Andrew Jackson supporters) and National-Republicans (John Quincy Adams supporters).
 Their primary issue was over centralized governing, a strong national bank and single currency, as opposed to state independence and local governing, and hence less federal involvement.

 During the Third Party System (1855 – c.1897) the issue of slavery, or the spread of slavery could no longer take backstage.
 From this political era came our two modern major parties.
-The Republicans (descendents of Adams supporters) still promoting policies of a strong central government, one army and navy, and unified foreign trade-tariff policies, versus Democrats (descendents of Jackson-Van Buren supporters); promoting antebellum, agricultural, state freedoms and allowing continued slave-trade.
+The Republicans (descendants of Adams supporters) still promoting policies of a strong central government, one army and navy, and unified foreign trade-tariff policies, versus Democrats (descendants of Jackson-Van Buren supporters); promoting antebellum, agricultural, state freedoms and allowing continued slave-trade.
 This is in name only, however, because obviously the policy platforms have morphed in every presidential and congressional campaign since 1897.

 Our Fourth Party System (1896-1932) saw the most critical times of our nation’s history since the Civil War and Reconstruction.
 This era began in an economic depression, then World War I and followed by the stock-market crash and Great Depression.
 Within one generation of America, there were no less than 15 major issues vehemently debated!
 It is here that at least one trend emerges inside party policies: business interests for Republicans; domestic-social interests for Democrats.
 For a more in-depth analysis, click Fourth Party System.